- a novel -

 Needless to say, without hesitation, Jason downloaded the Solitaire encryption program file.

-President McHenry strode into the room with his usual full stride, his long legs carrying him quickly to his chair at the head of the conference table.
+President McHenry strode into the cabinet room with his usual full stride, his long legs carrying him quickly to his usual chair in the middle of the conference table.
 There were only a dozen others in the room - a few aides, the NSA and CIA chiefs, a handful of generals and one marine Sergeant, who looked, and felt, totally out of place.